-A "conflict of interest" occurs when your private interest in any way interferes or appears to interfere with the interests of Abengoa.
-You are expected to avoid all situations that might lead to a real or apparent material conflict between your self-interest and your duties and responsibilities as an employee, officer or director of Abengoa.
+A "conflict of interest" occurs when a private interest in any way interferes or appears to interfere with the interests of Abengoa.
+Anyone linked to this Code is expected to avoid all situations that might lead to a real or apparent material conflict between self-interest and duties and responsibilities as an employee, officer or director of Abengoa.
 Employees, officers or directors that have questions or concerns about a potential conflict of interest should contact the Secretary of the Board of Directors.
+In relation to the stock market, Abengoa's Internal Conduct Rules and Regulations provide specific regulation of these issues.